laurelthorburn/Text-Editor/README.md

 ```
 npm install || npm i
 ```
-* Run the project by typing the following in the terminal:
+* Run the project by typing the following in the terminal in order:
 ```
+npm run build
-npm run start || npm run dev (if nodemon is installed)
+npm run start
 ```

 <a name="licensesection"></a>